Jn527fd/local-ai-coding-assistant/README.md

 1. The user signs in with credentials stored in an ignored local JSON file.
 2. The browser receives an HttpOnly session cookie for account controls.
 3. Protected AI requests include the configured Bearer API key.
-4. Chat requests are sent to the active Ollama model.
-5. Repository questions retrieve relevant chunks from a local JSON index.
-6. Retrieved code is inserted into a grounded prompt and sent to Ollama.
+4. Each conversation sends its own selected AI component settings.
+5. Document RAG retrieves local indexed chunks when enabled for the chat.
+6. Optional reranking reorders candidate chunks before prompt construction.
+7. Optional context compression trims or summarizes long prompts safely.
-7. The API returns the generated answer and contributing source paths.
+8. The API returns the generated answer, warnings, and contributing source metadata.

 Detailed design notes are available in [docs/architecture.md](docs/architecture.md).